Our instruments are located in three different buildings on the Durham campus of UNH.

 Scanning Electron Microscopy

 Tescan Lyra3-GMU FIB-SEM

 The Tescan Lyra3-GMU is the latest edition to our Imaging Core.
-The unit is equiped with a Focused Ion Beam and several detectors.
+The unit is equipped with a Focused Ion Beam and several detectors.
 The Lyra sports an in-beam SE and BSE detector for high resolution (~ 5nm at 30KV) as well as the standard SE, BSE, CL, and STEM.
-The unit also has an EDAX EDS and EBSD detector and camera for elemetnal analysis and examination of Cyrstallographic orientation of different materials.
+The unit also has an EDAX EDS and EBSD detector and camera for elemental analysis and examination of Cyrstallographic orientation of different materials.

 Transmission Electron Microscopy

 A Transmission Electron Microscope (TEM) is available in the Electron Microscopy Facility (Kendall Hall).
 The Zeiss/LEO 922 Omega TEM is a research microscope with accelerating voltages of 120 and 200kV and has magnification from 80X to 1,000,000X with a resolution line of 0.12nm.
 The in-column energy filter allows researchers to look at unstained or faintly stained materials and tissues.
 The high resolution objective lens allows the user to tilt a single-grid specimen holder plus or minus 15 degrees.